mtga-King/QoL/README.md

 # QOL
- User experience tweaks to make game as "realistic as playable"
+ User experience tweaks to make game as "realistic as playable